kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 ```
 A `SELECT` query is dynamically built by concatenating the extracted field names and appending the table name (`products`).

-Query Execution with SQLX (`query_as`): Executes the SQL query asynchronously and streams results.
+Query execution with SQLX (`query_as`): executes the SQL query asynchronously and streams results.

 ```rust
 let result = sqlx::query_as::<sqlx::Postgres, ProductRecordStream>(&query);
 let product_stream = result.fetch(&pool);
 ```

-Processing Data in Chunks (5000 rows at a time): Streams rows from the database and writes them to a Parquet file in chunks.
+Processing data in chunks (5000 rows at a time): streams rows from the database and writes them to a parquet file in chunks.
 ```rust
 let mut chunk_stream = products_stream.map(|fs| fs.unwrap()).chunks(5000);
 while let Some(chunks) = chunk_stream.next().await {